Castle Heights (1922)

 Tract 10440 (1929)

-Tract 10440 broke up the block between Rountree Road, Exposition Boulevard (now Northvale Road), Overland Avenue, Ashby Avenue, and Manning Avenue with a southern extension of Putney Road and an alley to make room for 49 homes.
+In 1929, Tract 10440 covered the block between Rountree Road, Exposition Boulevard (now Northvale Road), Overland Avenue, Ashby Avenue, and Manning Avenue with lots for 49 homes.
 In 1932, 29 of its lots were resubdivided into a 4½ acre parcel (Tract 9976) for Overland Avenue Elementary School.
 The remaining 20 homes were excluded when the Cheviot Hills Home Owners’ Association formed in 1963 “to cope with problems created by high-rise development at Century City” (i.e., traffic).

 Cheviot Knolls (1938)